-Based on Scottish Transport Statistics 2008 (2008 statistics not available)
+^{}Based on Scottish Transport Statistics 2008.(2009 statistics Not Available)

-4.7 The information obtained from these ATC sites provides a good indication on the traffic levels within the city centre area as all major approaches to the city have been monitored.
+- 4.8 The information obtained from these ATC sites provides a good indication on the traffic levels within the city centre area as all major approaches to the city have been monitored.
 The flows obtained from the ATC sites have been converted into traffic indices that can easily be compared with the overall RTRA targets that have been set by the Council.
-The base year for monitoring is 1996 and is set at a base of 100.

-- 4.8 Table 1.0 gives monitoring of the RTRA sites during the am and pm peaks and highlights that Traffic Growth remains within the RTRA target, although in 2004 there were concerns that road traffic volumes were higher than this target.
-During this period traffic volumes were at 108.3 during the am peak and 109.2 during the pm peak while the RTRA target was 108.0. - 4.9 Since this period there has been a reduction in traffic volumes within the greater city centre area and in 2008 there has been a recognisable drop in traffic during the peak periods particularly the am peak where traffic volumes have remained close to the base 100 level.
-When considering the 24 hour Annual Average Daily Traffic (AADT) flows in the RTRA area it can be seen that there has been a general increase in traffic within the RTRA area and in 2008 there has been an approximate 6% increase over the 1996 levels.
-It can also be seen that the 24 hour AADT levels of traffic peaked in 2004/2005 with an increase of about 8-9% above the 1996 base level, however similar to the peak period indices it can be seen that traffic has reduced from this high level. - 4.10 In comparison traffic volumes in Scotland have been increasing at a higher rate than in the RTRA area with an increase of approximately 18% between 1996 and 2007 (2008 figures have yet to be published). - 4.11 It is likely that the Council's sustainable policies and measures have had an impact in reducing traffic from the high levels experienced in 2004/2005 as the Bringing Confidence to Public Transport, Smartbus and Cross City Direct projects have all been implemented within the city.
-These projects have introduced a step change in Public Transport which would have encouraged a mode shift away from the car.
-It is acknowledged that there could be additional reasons that traffic volumes have reduced from the 2004/2005 peak in the RTRA area with parking policies, high oil prices and the economic downturn being the other most likely factors. - 4.12 It is important that the Council remains focused and very proactive in promoting more sustainable transport modes to assist in reducing the Road Traffic growth.
+The base year for monitoring is 1996 and is set at a base of 100. - 4.9 Table 1.0 gives monitoring of the RTRA sites during the AM and PM peaks and highlights that Traffic Growth remains within the RTRA target although in 2004 there were concerns that road traffic volumes were higher than this target.
+During this period traffic volumes were at 108.3 during the AM peak and 109.2 during the PM peak while the RTRA target was 108.0. - 4.10 Since this period there has been a reduction in traffic volumes within the greater city centre area and in 2009 there has been a recognisable drop in traffic during the peak periods particularly the AM peak where traffic volumes have remained close to the base 100 level.
+When considering the 24 hour Annual Average Daily Traffic (AADT) flows in the RTRA area it can be seen that there has been a general increase in traffic within the RTRA area and in 2009 there has been approximate 4% increase over the 1996 levels.
+It can also be seen that the 24hr AADT levels of traffic peaked in 2004 / 2005 with an increase of about 8 9% above the 1996 base level, however similar to the peak period indices it can be seen that traffic has reduced from this high level. - 4.11 In comparison traffic volumes in Scotland have been increasing at a higher rate than in RTRA area with an increase of approximately 18% between 1996 and 2008 (2009 figures have yet to be published). - 4.12 It is likely that the Council's sustainable policies and measures have had an impact in reducing traffic from the high levels experienced in 2004/2005 as the Bringing Confidence to Public Transport, Smartbus and Cross City Direct projects have all been implemented within the City.
+These projects have introduced a step change in Public Transport which would have encouraged a mode shift away from the Car.
+It is acknowledged that there could be additional reasons that traffic volumes have reduced from the 2004/05 peak in the RTRA area with parking policies, high oil prices and the economic downturn being the other most likely factors.
+The continued drop in traffic levels in the last couple of years is likely to be connected to the performance of the economy as traffic and economic growth are inextricably linked. - 4.13 It is important that the Council remains focused and very proactive in promoting more sustainable transport modes to assist in reducing the Road Traffic growth.
 The Council is continuing to support these modes and realises that active travel is a key ingredient to enhancing the health of residents and visitors to Dundee.
-The Council is now embarking on the Smarter Choices Smarter Places project that contains several elements that support sustainable modes that will assist in minimising/ reducing traffic growth within the city centre area.
+The Council is still implementing the Smarter Choices Smarter Places project that contains several elements that support sustainable modes that will assist in reducing traffic growth within the city centre area.